peterruler/cats-dogs-server/README.md

 - `pip install pillow` with pip installed via conda e.g. (pip is the python package manager)
 - `conda env update --file tools.yml` with tools.yml (optional) from `_Project` folder in this repository

-# to test if tensorflow is installed on ubuntu do a

-- `cd ./_Project && python check.py`

 # build

+- Frontend:
+Change `./frontend/src/App.js` the URI path and then build frontend do a `npm run build`.
-- Frontend: `cd frontend && npm install && npm run build` alternatively run `yarn` instead of npm install
+`cd frontend && npm install && npm run build` alternatively run `yarn` instead of npm install
 - Backend in current directory run a `npm install` or alternatively run `yarn`
 - you must do a `mkdir uploads` in the root directory (this is the folder where the uploaded images are stored)
 - in `./frontend/src/App.js` you must change: